News location:

 By Andrew Brown in Canberra

-The LNP is on track to win 48 seats in Queensland parliament, with 47 needed for a majority.
+With counting still under way, the LNP is on track to win at least 48 seats in the state’s parliament, with 47 needed for a majority.

-Treasurer Jim Chalmers said Labor would take stock of the result, ahead of a federal election which is due to be held by May.
+Opposition Leader Peter Dutton said the result represented a repudiation of the federal government ahead of the next election, which is due to be held by May.

 “The outcome on Saturday night was decisive, but it wasn’t unexpected, and there are lessons for us,” he told reporters in Canberra on Monday.